-Lynn Maxwell, English tutor, has a bachelor's degree in English with a teaching certificate for 6 - 12 from Mississippi State University and a master's degree in Interrelated Special Education for K - 12 from Kennesaw State University.
+Lynn Maxwell, English tutor, has a BS in English with a teaching certificate for 6 - 12 from Mississippi State University and a MS in Interrelated Special Education for K - 12 from Kennesaw State University.
 She also has an ESOL endorsement from Berry College.
 She also has a paralegal certificate from North Metro Technical College.

 Paulding Part-Time Tutors

 Pierre Naggiar, part-time Math/English tutor, has a bachelor's degree in Civil Engineering from McGill University in Montreal, Canada.
 He also taught statistics in a Fortune 500 company as part of their quality management initiative (TQM).

 Marlene Goodrum, math tutor, has a bachelor's degree in Secondary Education with a double major in math and art from Marshall University.
 She has a master's degree in Adolescent Math Education with an additional 18 semester hours of graduate math credits from Kennesaw State University.
 In fall 2013, she will begin teaching a developmental math course for GHC.